 All the CSCN secretary activities were carried out as required.
-With the COVID-19 pandemic during 2021, the CSCN was unable to conduct any face-to-face full CSCN meetings.
+With the COVID-19 pandemic enduring into 2022 and a lack of interest for face-to-face meetings, the CSCN conducted all plenary meetings virtually.

-The 3 full CSCN sessions were split up into separate teleconference calls on the following dates:
+The 3 plenary CSCN sessions were split up into separate virtual sessions on the following dates: